zulip/zulip/templates/zerver/help/import-from-slack.md

 !!! warn ""

-    **You can only import a Slack workspace as a new Zulip organization.** Slack workspace history cannot be added into an existing Zulip organization.
+    **You can only import a workspace as a new Zulip organization.** Your imported message history cannot be added into an existing Zulip organization.

 {start_tabs}